JamesSwiss/ai-case-study/README.md

 * Founded by Andrew Hopkins

-* The idea came about when Andrew was a PhD student in the 1990's researching HIV drugs and thought of how much more efficient it owuld be if there was technology to automate the testing and discovery of new molecules that can be combined into pharmaceutical drugs
+* The idea came about when Andrew was a PhD student in the 1990's researching HIV drugs and thought of how much more efficient it owuld be if there was technology to automate the testing and discovery of new molecules that can be combined into pharmaceutical drugs.

 * Exscientia went public on October 1, 2021 on the NASDAQ stock exchange under the ticker symbole EXAI, having rasied over 672.7 million.
 They have a current market cap of 770.88 million with an enterprise value of 328.35 million.